AcronixOS-Inc/Acronium/README.md

 ### Linux instructions
 1. Download balenaEtcher from [official website](https://etcher.io)
 2. Download latest version from Acronium distribution from this repo
-3. Open Rufus and insert your USB device
+3. Open balenaEtcher and insert your USB device
 4. Select ISO and start writing process
 5. When ISO successfully written, eject your USB
 ## Starting Acronium Live